 Beck had two more books published in 2003: Outlaw Animation, for Harry N. Abrams Inc. Publishers, and Looney Tunes: The Ultimate Visual Guide from Dorling Kindersley (DK Publishing), both are still on sale in all major bookstores.
 In 2003, Beck began presenting an annual “Worst Cartoons Ever!” screening at the San Diego Comic Con – which continues to this day.

-In 2004, Beck teamed with Amid Amidi to start the blog, Cartoon Brew.
-That year, Beck was General Editor of Animation Art (Harper Collins Design), and wrote two more books which were published in 2005: The Animated Movie Guide (Chicago Review Press) and Pink Panther: the Ultimate Visual Guide (DK Publishing) .
+In 2004, Beck teamed with Amid Amidi to co-create the blog, Cartoon Brew, which he co-wrote for nine years.
+That same year, Beck was General Editor of Animation Art (Harper Collins Design), and wrote two more books which were published in 2005: The Animated Movie Guide (Chicago Review Press) and Pink Panther: the Ultimate Visual Guide

 In 2007, Beck wrote three more books, The Art Of Dreamworks’ Bee Movie (Chronicle), The Hanna Barbera Treasury (Insight Editions) and Nicktoons (DK/Melcher Media).
 In 2008 he penned The Art of Dreamworks’ Madagascar (Insight Editions).